djhmateer/djhmateer.github.io/_posts/2023-10-10-chatgpt4 create website.md

 ## Add content and Generative AI Images

-`what are good monetization strategies for running home brew training courses in person and online`
+`what are good monetisation strategies for running home brew training courses in person and online`

 `can you write an html website for this using tailwind CSS`